br1ansho3/Info201-Final_Project/README.md

        - Reformatting: Transform list of ingredients and list of nutrition facts into integrated table; Generate a table of nutrition fact based on the recipe; Transform the ingredients ID provided by the data into real ingredients name;
        - Reshaping: Match ingredients with the nutrition table; Enable backward search by nutrition needed.
        - Data visualization: transform ingredient list and nutrition table to a more interactive diagram.
-       - Enriching: We are going to enrich the nutrition list in the recipe api with a more detailed nutrition fact in all the ingredients that is used in the recipe.
+       - Enriching: We are going to enrich the ingredients list that is used in the recipe with more detailed nutrition information and also be able to match their flavors or diets.

 3. What (major/new) libraries will be using in this project?
       - Shiny